Bande à part (film): Production

 Bande à part was directed by Jean-Luc Godard and was filmed in 25 days.
 Godard described it as "Alice in Wonderland meets Franz Kafka".
+The film is an adaptation of the 1958 novel Fools' Gold by American author Dolores Hitchens.

 Reception

+Bande à part has a 94% rating on Rotten Tomatoes based on 52 reviews, with an average rating of 7.98/10.
+The website's critical consensus calls the film "an oddball heist movie with an dark streak that picks apart every rule in filmmaking."
 Film critic Pauline Kael described Bande à part as "a reverie of a gangster movie" and "perhaps Godard's most delicately charming film".
+According to critic Ignatiy Vishnevetsky, the film's outward charm contrasts with how sad it is: "Band Of Outsiders contains some of the medium's most sublime images of the anything-goes possibility of youth, but it also captures the hopelessness and loneliness of being young with nothing to do.
+Whether they're planning a crime or performing an impromptu dance routine, the trio is mostly motivated by boredom, and everything carries a tinge of personal darkness."

-Bande à part is often considered one of Godard's most accessible films; Amy Taubin of the Village Voice called it "a Godard film for people who don't much care for Godard".
+Bande à part is often considered one of Godard's most accessible films; critic Amy Taubin called it "a Godard film for people who don't much care for Godard".
 Its accessibility has endeared the film to a broader audience.
 For example, it was the only Godard film selected for Time's "All-Time 100 movies".
 Bande à part was also ranked No. 79 in Empire magazine's "The 100 Best Films of World Cinema" in 2010.

 In tribute, Quentin Tarantino named his film production company "A Band Apart".
 It was also Tarantino's favorite Godard film.

-Bande à part has a 94% rating on Rotten Tomatoes based on 48 reviews, with an average rating of 7.98/10.
-The website's critical consensus calls the film "an oddball heist movie with an dark streak that picks apart every rule in filmmaking."